 Day 2: You will be welcomed at GWC Vietnam Office, where you will be given a short introduction of GWC.
 You will also be introduced about the local people, local conditions, local language & culture, host family, safety & climate and social or political issues.

 Day 3: You will leave for the project site where you will meet with the local villagers and will be introduced about the project and environment.

 Day 4 – 9: Work in Project (Refer Project Highlights for details)

 Day 10: This is the time to relax and refresh by taking a tour to village site, interact with locales, staff and your fellow volunteers.
 You will visit and explore various sightseeing spots and will get to have lots of fun.
 After dinner in the evening, you can have more fun when you join cultural program performed by local community people which is always a visual treat.

-Day 11-12: Project work (Assist in Buddhism Orphanage) continues.
+Day 11-12: Project work (Work with Disadvantaged children) continues.

 Day 13: Explore the beautiful places of Vietnam along with fellow participants who all are of almost of your own age.
 This will enhance the bonding among the participants.

 Day 14: Completion of project, final experience synthesis and Farewell program will be conducted at the end.
 This is a wonderful platform to the participants to recall and share important experiences and lessons learnt.
 During this, a short program of certificate distribution will also take place.
 Once the program is over, the group of volunteers (youth participants) will leave for departure for their respective destinations.